lukaszjava/github-proxy/README.md

 ### Docker
 Make sure that you are in github-proxy catalog (at the same level as the dockerfile)
-1. mvn clean package
-2. docker build --tag=github-proxy:latest . or add a tag you like
+1. docker build --tag=github-proxy:latest . or add a tag you like
-3. docker run -p8887:8080 github-proxy:latest
+2. docker run -p8887:8080 github-proxy:latest

 then you can call api